Howard Middle School 2019-2020 Algebra 1 Honors Syllabus

 Passing this course and the associated EOC/FSA is a graduation requirement.
 Your performance in this class will have a substantial impact on your success in future mathematics courses, so build a solid foundation!

-Classroom Textbook (A textbook will be provided to keep at home as well)
+Classroom Textbook (A textbook will be provided to keep at home as well as being available online.)

 Spiral Notebook (College Rule)